21 best computer science books for beginners

 best computer science books for beginners on the Python category

-Did you know that NADA, Google, Walt Disney Animation Studios, and Dropbox are built with python?
+Did you know that NASA, Google, Walt Disney Animation Studios, and Dropbox are built with python?

 This book is an excellent resource for starting out with Python.
 It’s straight-to-the-point and focuses on getting you up and running with core knowledge and examples!
 This is one of the best computer science books for beginners because it doesn’t have lots of theory and odd details.
 You can get through it fast and still learn a lot.
 However, it does go into detail about why things work the way they do to enhance your understanding of Python.